bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/push-pull-artifacts-artifactory.md

 ### Pull other package types from Artifactory

-There are many different repository types on Artifactory.
-This documentation covers only those package types which are used commonly and/or for which teams have written documentation.
+There are many different repository types in Artifactory.
+This documentation covers only those package types which are used commonly or for which teams have written documentation.
 If you are looking for instructions on how to pull other types of artifacts from Artifactory, see [JFrog's documentation on various repository types](https://www.jfrog.com/confluence/display/JFROG/Package+Management) for instructions.

 If your team uses a specific package type not shown here, consider creating a pull request for this document to share your knowledge.